Frequently Asked Questions

 1. The Registrant (R) has full change-control over the domain, if the registrant contact has been activated (see How do I activate a contact object's NIC-handle?).
 The registrant can change all aspects of the domain's registration, including transferring the domain to a new registrant and deleting the domain.

 2. The Administrative Contact (AC) has full change-control over the domain and exercises this control on behalf of the registrant.
 The AC can change all aspects of the domain's registration, including requesting the transfer of the domain to a new registrant or deletion of the domain.
 Transfers and deletes require registrant approval if the registrant is an active contact.
 If the registrant decides to delegate all management of the domain to a third-party, that party should then be registered as the domain's administrative contact (see What is the role of the domain's administrative contact?).
-The AC can withdraw their services and the registrant will then automatically become the AC.
+The AC can withdraw their services and will be replaced with another contact related to the domain or a contact.

 3. The Technical Contact (TC) handles the technical aspects of domain management, it's DNS hosting, web hosting etc. The TC is most often with the domain's network provider.
 The registrant or the administrative contact can substitute the TC for a new one.
-The TC can withdraw their services and the AC will then automatically become the technical contact.
+The TC can withdraw their services (resign) and will be replaced with another contact related to the domain or a contact.

 4. The Billing Contact (BC) is the recipient of the domain's billing information.
 The domain's invoices are addressed to the BC.
 Most often the BC is the registrant himself.
 The domain's R and AC must make sure that the appropriate party is registered as the domain's BC at all times.
 Only the R and AC can substitute the BC for a new one.
-The BC can withdraw his services and the registrant will then automatically become the billing contact.
+The BC can withdraw their services (resign) and will be replaced with another contact related to the domain or a contact.
 Bills are never re-issued to the new BC.
 Upon request, a receipt will be issued to the new BC after the domain's fees have been paid.

 5. The Zone contact (ZC) is the technical contact for the domain's nameservers.
 The ZC owns the domain's primary nameserver and is responsible for the domain's compliance with the .is technical delegation requirements.
 The ZC must be willing and able to configure the nameservers according to these requirements.
 The ZC is automatically updated when the domain is redelegated to a new set of nameservers.